U.S. Department of Transportation

 DOT offers billions of dollars in grants and subsidies each year; several programs that may be of interest to rural transportation authorities are highlighted below.

-BUILD Discretionary Grants
+RAISE Discretionary Grants

 Mobility Services for All